-Because the projects listed in the Transportation Improvement Program are typically also included in the Long-Range Multimodal Transportation Plan with early and continuous opportunity for public input, a final comment period and public hearing is sufficient public input opportunity for the

-Transportation Improvement Program.
+Because the projects listed in the Transportation Improvement Program are typically also included in the Long-Range Multimodal Transportation Plan with early and continuous opportunity for public input, a final comment period and public hearing is sufficient public input opportunity for the Transportation Improvement Program.
 If the Transportation Improvement Program is significantly different than the Fiscally Constrained List of Projects in the Long-Range Multimodal Transportation Plan, a more extensive process should be followed.

-- 1. The comment period will be 45 days for the Public Participation Plan, and may be 15 days or longer for other plans. - 2.
+- 1. The comment period will be 45 days for the Public Participation Plan and at least 14 days for other plans. - 2.
 Hold a public hearing on the draft, with provisions upon request to allow people with visual or hearing impairment or limited English proficiency to participate. - 3.
-Advertise the comment period and public hearing on the web page, newspaper ad in the Roanoke Times and Roanoke Tribune, and Facebook before the beginning of the comment period and at least 7 days in advance of the public hearing. - 4.
-Advertise comment period on social media and blog twice, and in newspapers once (can be the same ad as for the public hearing).
+Advertise the comment period and public hearing on the web page and Facebook before the beginning of the comment period and at least 7 days in advance of the public hearing.
+Newspaper ads are not an effective way to reach people, but Virginia state law requires that local governments publish newspaper ads for public hearings for funding allocation decisions.
+Newspaper ads, when used, should be published in the Roanoke Times and the Roanoke Tribune.

-2.3 Toolbox
+3. Toolbox

 The appropriate public participation tools depend on the situation, the objectives, and the resources available.
-Not all tools listed here will be used for every public participation effort, but will be selected to meet the public participation objectives given the purpose and context.
+Not all tools listed here will be used for every public participation effort but will be selected to meet the public participation objectives given the purpose and context.
+This list is not comprehensive but contains the tools typically used by the RVTPO.
+The tools available to the RVTPO changed during the COVID-19 pandemic when groups could not gather for meetings and events.
+However, the RVTPO had already moved away from in-person public meetings and open houses because they were less effective tools.